Cut3st/learning_python/README.md

 ✅ Day 3 - (2:06:27/12:00:00) *17th June 2025*
  - Completed Health Survey project, Pending Compound Interest Calculator Project

-Reflection:  `Took me 40 minutes to realised that the BMI calculations were wrong becaused I put elif instead of if for a totally different variable pull, learned string methods, indexing and format specifiers also while loop, learnt these before so it was quick to go through the lesson`
+Reflection:  `Quick 2 hours study, Took me 40 minutes to realised that the BMI calculations were wrong becaused I put elif instead of if for a totally different variable pull, learned string methods, indexing and format specifiers also while loop, learnt these before so it was quick to go through the lesson`

 ✅ Day 4 - (2:38:04/12:00:00) *18th June 2025*
  - Completed Compound Interest Calculator and Countdown Timer Project

-Reflection:  `Application of while loop, for loop and time assets. countdown timer was made with help ofc but slightly different as I tried to work it out by myself, realised how math is super important`
+Reflection:  `Quick 2 hours study, Application of while loop, for loop and time assets. countdown timer was made with help ofc but slightly different as I tried to work it out by myself, realised how math is super important`

 ✅ Day 5 - (3:03:36/12:00:00) *24th June 2025*
  - Completed Shopping Cart Program and Quiz Game Project

-Reflection:  `Took a 6-day coding break due to army fatigue (partly an excuse).
+Reflection:  `3 hours study, Took a 6-day coding break due to army fatigue (partly an excuse).
 I try not to follow tutorials exactly—always tweak and build on them.
 I use Copilot for help when stuck, though I could rely on it less.
 With the help of Copilot, I've got implement my ideas and learned a lot from it, but I need to code more consistently to really grasp variables, conditions, and methods.`